 They’re easy to make (so much so that sometimes when Bart needs a late night snack, he’ll make a half batch), and if you’re looking to use up some buttermilk, this is a hard recipe to beat.

 Also, they freeze and reheat in the toaster beautifully (just as good as fresh, in my mind).

-I also like that these are subtle enough to go with pretty much any topping (the picture below is a lemon/blueberry sauce and plain yogurt topping), but they have enough flavor and texture that we eat them plain too.
+I also like that these are subtle enough to go with pretty much any topping (this coconut buttermilk syrup is our favorite), but they have enough flavor and texture that we eat them plain too.

-By the way, I have a standard waffle iron, not a Belgian waffle iron – I don’t like Belgian waffles nearly as much as a regular waffle – but Ralphie makes these waffles in her Belgian waffle iron and says they work well there too.
+By the way, I have a standard waffle iron, not a Belgian waffle iron, since I don’t like Belgian waffles nearly as much as a regular waffle – but my friend Ralphie makes these waffles in her Belgian waffle iron and says they work well there too.

 My Favorite Waffles